OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2020.md

 - The C's reminded: "Create a network of **psychic light** now that all those who asked have been served with the basic protection."
 - Explanation: Those with charged crystals are connected at a **higher level** where space and time are variable and selective.

 ---

-## Cosmic Structure & Densities

-- No content under this heading in this session.

----